CBIIT/bento-meta/loaders/load-meta.md

 ## Load MDB with MDF

-Create local Origin node with Origin.name = <model handle>.
+Create local Origin node with Origin.name = `<model handle>`.

 If multiple models have `case` node (for example), each model will have its own instance of a Node with Node.handle='case'.
 The equivalence of meaning among such Nodes will be represented by links from each instance to a single Concept node.
-(so a unique key for Nodes, Properties, Relationships would be (n.model, n.handle) - not just n.handle)
+So, a unique key for Nodes, Properties, or Relationships would be (n.model, n.handle) - not just n.handle.

 Terms from different origins may have the same value (string or data physical representation).
-The unique key for Terms is (origin_id) plus Origin.name
+The unique key for Terms is (origin_id) plus Origin.name.

 Create model representation from MDF (a 'model instance')